Ada-C13/video-store-consumer/README.md

 ## Optional Enhancements
 Some of these optional requirements require work in the front-end only, back-end only or both.

+- Get a list of all overdue movies
 - Deploy your front-end to GitHub Pages, and your back-end to AWS
 - Set up TravisCI for continuous integration on your back-end
 - Allow a user to interact with a Movie by clicking